LisRosnes/swe-group2-frontend/README.md

 ### Home Page
 The main page of our application serves as the central hub with multiple features:
-- Displays a curated list of different games and teams
+- Displays a curated list of random recommended games
-- Includes a search bar for finding specific games
+- Includes a search bar for finding specific games and teams, displaying a total of 12 top matches and recommended results if no matches found with 2 pages
 - Features navigation buttons for Login, Profile, and Build Team
+- Team joining notifications, acceptance, and rejections upon request
+- Navigates to the user's profile
+- Options for login and logout

 ### Game Page
 When a user clicks on a game title from the home page: